- Sports and Recreation»

 - American Football

 TCU - Big 12 Football

 College football is one of, if not the most popular of fall sports.
 My favorite team is the Texas Christian University Horned Frogs, located in Fort Worth, Texas.

-In 2014, TCU was #3 in the nation before the final CFP rankings in which they were dropped to #6 and therefore did not make the 4-team playoff.
+In 2014, TCU was #3 in the nation before the first ever final CFP rankings in which they were dropped to #6 and therefore did not make the 4-team playoff.
 There was much controversy but of course, no change or resolution.
 TCU did, however, show the committee they deserved that #3 spot by obliterating Ole Miss in the Peach Bowl 55-3.
 Will they get another chance in the future?
 That remains to be seen.
 There was much talk about this situation in the 2016 team selections as the same data that was used to drop TCU in 2014, was used to include the teams that made the 1-4 spots in the CFP in 2016.
 We will not ever forget and hope someday to be able to show the college football world a #1 Texas Christian University Football Team.

 How The Game Is Played

 A quick overview of how football is played.
 The field in play is 100 yards long with two end zones where the scoring takes place.
 Each team takes turns with ball possession and has 4 downs (or 4 turns) to move the ball 10 yards.
 If successful, they get another turn and so on and so on.
 If in 3 downs they are unsuccessful, most likely they will use the 4th down of that particular possession to kick the ball to get it farthest away from the opponents end zone so they start their possession deep in their half of the field.
 So, we go back and forth until someone scores then they automatically give the ball to the other team to try their attempt at scoring.